Interviewed by: Angela Elam

 Catalog Number: 20180316

 A lawyer-turned-poet, Monica Youn has written three books of poetry, and now teaches creative writing in New York.
 Twice a finalist for the National Book Award, she reveals why she felt the need to leave the legal field for creative writing after her second poetry book.
-She also discusses how historical views on a woman's place in society and her own struggles with infertility helped shape her third book, Blackacre, winner of the 2017 William Carlos Williams Award from the Poetry Society of America.
+In part one of this conversation, she also discusses how historical views on a woman's place in society and her own struggles with infertility helped shape her third book, Blackacre, winner of the 2017 William Carlos Williams Award from the Poetry Society of America.
+Part two of this program with Monica Youn is also available in our audio archives.

 Kansas City Literary Events